Christianity in Afghanistan: The Armenian Apostolic Church

 In 1755, Jesuit missionaries to Lahore Joseph Tiefenthaler reported that Sultan Ahmad Shah Bahadur took several Armenian gunmakers from Lahore to Kabul.
 Anglican missionary Joseph Wolff preached to their descendants in Kabul in Persian in 1832; by his account, the community numbered about 23 people.
 In 1839, when Lord Keane marched to Kabul, the Chaplain, the Rev. G. Pigott, baptised two of the children at the Armenian church.
 And in 1842, the Rev. J. N. Allen, Chaplain to General William Nott's force, baptized three others.

 The only reported baptism of an ethnic Afghan in the Armenian Church was said to be a robber who broke into the church through the roof and fell three times while attempting to leave with the valuable silver vessels stored there.
 When he was discovered, he begged for mercy and later asked to be baptized.
 The Armenian church building near Bala Hissar was destroyed during the Second Anglo-Afghan War by British troops; the community received compensation from the British Foreign and Commonwealth Office for their loss, but the church was never rebuilt.

 As late as 1870, British reports showed 18 Armenian Christians remaining in Kabul.
 In 1896, Abdur Rahman Khan, Emir of Afghanistan, even sent a letter to the Armenian community at Calcutta, India (now Kolkata), asking that they send ten or twelve families to Kabul to "relieve the loneliness" of their fellow Armenians, whose numbers had continued to dwindle.
 However, despite an initial reply of interest, in the end, none of the Armenians of Calcutta accepted the offer.
 The following year, the final remnants of the Armenians were expelled after a letter from Ottoman Sultan Abdul Hamid II to the Afghan ruler questioning the loyalty of the Armenians.

 The Armenians of Kabul took refuge in Peshawar.
-It is worth mentioning that these refugees carried with them their religious books and ancient manuscripts.
+These refugees carried their religious books and ancient manuscripts with them.
 An article on this issue in the Englishman (Calcutta) dated 11 February 1907 stated:

 "These people in the time of the late Ameer Abdul Rahman had dwindled down to ten families.
 They were, for reasons unknown, banished to Peshawar and brought down with them a collection of manuscripts said to be of immense antiquity.
 Indeed, they are so old that none of the families possessing them are able to read them.
 In any case an examination by experts of the manuscripts now said to be in Peshawar, should yield some valuable results.
 The families themselves are unaware of the history of the first settlement in Kabul, except that it dates back to the very earliest times."

 Armenian Archbishop Sahak Ayvadian, after this publication went to Peshawar for a pastoral visit to these Armenians as well as to examine the books and manuscripts.
 On his return to Calcutta he presented some books to the Armenian Church Library, which he had obtained from the refugees.